SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 needs to exist in one constant region in memory so that you can free up that memory when you are ready to delete the file.
+In other words,
+you need to manually handle deinitialization --- something you can only do with classes.
+If you are managing a resource that requires custom deinitialization, use a class.

 ..
+XXX Not about memory --
-XXX No - so the temp file gets deleted after you deallocate the file object,
-..
-XXX or so all assecc to the file sees the same state In other words, you need to manually handle deinitialization --- something you can only do with classes.
+   it's so the temp file gets deleted after you deallocate the file object, or so all access to the file sees the same state
-If you are managing a resource that requires custom deinitialization, use a class.

 Another reason that graphical windows and files are good examples for when to use a class